pitmonticone/RedditTextClassification/keras-neural-networks/README.md

 ### 3. Embeddings classification

 Same as above, but with glove vectors pretrained on 6B words and 300 dimensions.
-Releted notebook: `pretrained-embeddings.ipynb`
+Related notebook: `pretrained-embeddings.ipynb`.